 What is haleem

-Because I eat a gluten free diet, traditional haleem has had to go but not any more!
-I created this recipe so that not only is it gluten free, but also quick enough to grace your weeknight dinner table.
-So let’s get cooking!
+Because I eat a gluten-free diet, traditional Haleem has had to go but not anymore!
+I created this recipe so that not only is it gluten-free, but also quick enough to grace your weeknight dinner table.

 Ingredients & substitutions

-Chicken stock: I batch make yakhni/bone broth and usually have some ready to go in the freezer.
+Chicken stock: I batch-make yakhni/broth and usually have some ready in the freezer.
+You can get store-bought stock but adjust the salt or get the low-sodium.

 Rolled oats: Rolled oats are best because they don’t take very long to cook yet give a good texture to the haleem.
-Many recipes call for rice but we are keeping it lower on carbs.
+Many recipes call for rice but we are keeping it low-carb.

 Tomatoes and green chili: Processed together and added for quick cooking.

-Boiled chicken: I have some on hand from the yakhni.
+Boiled chicken: I have some on hand from when I make yakhni.

-Onion: Sliced thin and fried for the tempering.
+Onion: Sliced thin for the tadka or tempering.

 Roasted Cumin-Coriander Masala